docker-hy/docker-hy.github.io/exercises.md

 The backend [README](https://github.com/docker-hy/backend-example-docker) should have all the information needed to connect.

-When you've correctly configured it should take less than a second to get a response.
+When you've correctly configured it should take less than a second to get a response and the button will turn green.

 Submit the docker-compose.yml